swcarpentry/make-novice/01-intro.md

 python plotcount.py isles.dat isles.png
 python plotcount.py abyss.dat abyss.png

+# Archive the results so we can share them with a colleague.
 tar -czf analysis.tar.gz isles.dat abyss.dat
 ~~~

-This master script solved several problems in computational reproducibility:
+This shell script solved several problems in computational reproducibility:

 1. It explicitly documents our pipeline,
     making communication with colleagues (and our future selves) more efficient.